Show All Answers

-To ensure adequate water pressure and minimize the chance of shortfalls during times of peak water use, the City of Woodbury has adopted an odd-even watering policy, and a daily watering ban from noon until 5 pm.
-Residents who have even-numbered houses may water lawns on even-numbered calendar days; residents with odd-numbered homes may water on odd-numbered days.
+To ensure adequate water pressure and minimize the chance of shortfalls during times of peak water use, the City of Woodbury has adopted a Lawn & Landscape Watering Policy.

-If you are considering purchasing a lawn sprinkler system, it is a good idea to look for one that may be easily set for odd or even days.
+If you are considering purchasing a lawn sprinkler system, it is a good idea to look for one that may be easily set according to the current policy.
 Special watering permits can be obtained for newly placed sod or seed by contacting Public Works by email or by calling 651-714-3720.